-I wish I could tell you that there’s a clear-cut, linear path to becoming a leader, but there isn’t; instead, you’ll need to get comfortable with the uncomfortable-ness of learning from your personal successes and failures as you go.
+I wish I could tell you that there’s a clear-cut, linear path to becoming a leader, but there isn’t; instead, you’ll need to get comfortable with the uncomfortable-ness of learning from your personal successes and failures, even from others such as from leadership keynote speakers.

 And by definition, your successes and failures are predicated on the risks you take.
 (A practice I like to call “Pursuing the OS!M.”)